pupilfirst/wd301-scripts/best-practices/vite-pwa/README.md

 The next step is to create a Web App Manifest file.
 This file is a JSON file that contains information about your PWA, such as its name, icon, and start page.

-To create a Web App Manifest file, open a text editor and create a new file called `manifest.webmanifest`.
+To create a Web App Manifest file, in the root folder of our application create a new file called `manifest.webmanifest`.
 In this file, add the following code:

 ```
 {